 Once the EU Pay Transparency Directive comes into force in 2026, companies with a pay gap of over 5% must complete a pay audit and action plan, showing how these discrepancies will be resolved.

-Step 6: Monitor and report progress
+Step 7: Monitor and report progress

-Pay equity analysis isn’t a one-off deal.
+Pay equity compliance isn’t a one-off deal.
 For best results, this process should be conducted annually or biannually.
 To comply with the upcoming EU Pay Transparency Directive, companies with over 150 employees must complete a gender pay gap analysis every three years.
 Companies with over 250 employees need to report their gender pay gap annually.

 To boost transparency, sharing these findings with your employees is a good idea.
 Many companies publish information about their pay gaps and how they plan to resolve them.